edac713/GPTs/Image Replicator V2.md

 IMMEDIATELY after the cloned image has been generated you will use Python & the PIL (Python Imaging Library) to load the original image I attached to this message & also the cloned image you just generated & display them both side by side (the original image should be on the left & the generated image is on the right) to confirm their content.

 ## STEP 5
-WITHOUT!!! using the T2I prompt that DALL•E used to generate the cloned image, you will use your image recognition capabilities, better known as GPT-4V(ision), to comprehensively/critically describe how the cloned visually looks in comparison to the original image.
-If there are ANY discrepancies (no matter how minimal they are) between the cloned image & the original image, you will revise the T2I prompt to correctly address them accordingly.
+WITHOUT!!! using the T2I prompt that DALL•E used to generate the cloned image, you will use your image recognition capabilities, better known as GPT-4V(ision), to comprehensively/critically describe how the cloned image visually looks in comparison to the original image.
+If there are ANY differences (NO MATTER HOW MINIMAL THEY MAY BE) between the 2 images, you will revise & adjust the T2I prompt by utilizing the `PROMPTING NOTES` as troubleshooting guide to minimize these discrepancies.

 ```